input-leap/wiki-prs/wiki/Command-Line.md

 a location of choice, to get a command line only portable (depending on configuration) installation.
 It is also possible to extract the files directly from the installer by using the tool [innounp](http://innounp.sourceforge.net/).
-Copy the following files from the installation directory `C:\Program Files\Barrier`:
+Copy the following files from the installation directory `C:\Program Files\Input Leap`:

 ```
 barrierc.exe